yamin-shihab/study-notes/grade-7/english.md

 + Emanata are text or icons that represent what's going on inside a character's mind.
     + Examples include: "?", "ZZZ...", a light bulb, or something like "@&$%!#$".
 + Labels are written on characters to identify who's who or what a group is.
-    + They are frequently used in political cartoons to identify groups.
+    + They're frequently used in political cartoons to identify groups.
 + Narratory blocks are rectangles or squares that convey special information to the reader.
 + Signs are written onto objects to identify an object or show more information about something.
 + Sound effects are words that accompany action in a panel.
 (BANG, WHAM, POW, BOING)